Chancellor's Awards for Excellence in Scholarship and Creative Activities

 Please see the information from the State of New York on the Chancellor's Awards for Excellence (link below) for general information on eligibility for any Chancellor's Award.

 Academic Background – Candidates must be full-time tenured or tenure-track faculty for the academic year in which the award is to be given.
 They must regularly carry a full-time teaching load as defined by the campus.
-Please click here to see the complete details about candidate eligibility in the SUNY 2016-2018 Policies and Procedures for the Chancellor's Awards for Excellence.
+Visit the SUNY award webpage to see the complete details about candidate eligibility in the SUNY 2022-2023 Policies and Procedures for the Chancellor's Awards for Excellence.

-Academic Rank – Candidates may hold any academic rank as defined in SUNY Board of Trustees policies and include the following: individuals holding the title of professor, associate professor, assistant professor, instructor, assistant instructor, or clinical instructor.
-For further clarification on this, please note SUNY Policies of the Board of Trustees – June 14 – Article II § 1 (Terms).
+Academic Rank – Candidates may hold any full-time academic rank as defined in the SUNY Board of Trustees policies: professor, associate professor, assistant professor, instructor, assistant instructor, clinical professor, and full-time non-tenure track faculty including the title Lecturer are eligible for nomination.
+Note the State University of New York Policies of the Board of Trustees – January 2022 – Article II – §1 (Terms).

 Note that the definition of a full teaching load varies from campus to campus and each campus should be satisfied that there can be no question that its nominee meets this criterion.
 For further clarification on this matter, please see full discussion under the “Academic Background” section, which can be found on the SUNY Chancellor’s Awards for Excellence website.